-Care Leavers who enrol at Kingston University and have been assessed as 'home' for fee purposes are eligible to receive a non-repayable Care Leaver bursary of £1500 per progressive year of study, as well as priority for the Kingston Bursary if all of the criteria are met.
+Care Leavers who enrol at Kingston University and have been assessed as a 'home' student for fee purposes are eligible to receive a non-repayable KU Cares bursary of £1,500 per progressive year of study, as well as priority for the Kingston Bursary if all of the criteria are met.
 Please note that this is in addition to any other entitlement to financial support you may have.

-Care Leaver students are given priority for a place in halls and access to 365-day accommodation is available on request.
-We can also provide support if you wish to live in private accommodation, and signpost you to relevant services for comprehensive housing advice.
+Care Leaver students are given priority for a place in halls and access to 365-day accommodation where available.
+We can also provide guidance if you wish to live in private accommodation, and signpost you to relevant services for comprehensive housing advice.

-We support care leavers at graduation, by providing free gown hire, a free photography package and two free guest tickets.
-We also host a dinner to celebrate the successes of our students, and award a £1000 graduation bursary upon successful completion of your degree and following an 'outduction' meeting with the KU Cares team.
+We support care leavers at graduation, by providing free gown hire, a photography package and two guest tickets.
+We award a £1,000 graduation bursary upon successful completion of your degree and following an 'outduction' meeting with the KU Cares team.

-In order to be eligible for this support you will need to apply for KU Cares and provide us with evidence that you have spent time in care and continue to be supported by your local authority.
+If you meet the eligibility requirements, you will need to provide us with evidence that you have spent time in care and continue to be supported by your local authority.
 A letter from your social worker or personal advisor would be sufficient.
 If you have questions about this please contact us for support.

 A care experienced student is someone who has spent any amount of time in local authority care, such as foster care or residential children's homes, but may not meet the definition of a care leaver.

 Care experienced students are encouraged to apply for the Kingston Bursary, providing they meet the eligibility criteria.
-If finances are a concern, our KU Cares Advisors, will help link you up with dedicated Money Advisors who can help ensure that you're accessing all the financial support that you are eligible for, and offer guidance and support if you are experiencing financial hardship.
+If finances are a concern, our KU Cares Advisors, will direct you to dedicated Welfare Advisors who can help ensure that you're accessing all the financial support that you are eligible for, and offer guidance and support if you are experiencing financial hardship.

 Care experienced students who do not meet any other KU Cares criteria, do not need to provide evidence to be accepted onto the scheme.
 If you have any specific questions or would like some advice and guidance, please contact us and one of the team will get back to you.

-To help you meet the cost of graduation, we encourage care experienced students to apply for the University's Graduation support fund if they meet all the criteria.
+To help you meet the cost of graduation, we encourage care experienced students to apply for the University's Graduation Support Fund if you meet all the criteria.
 Care experienced students can attend an 'outduction' to help you plan your next steps after university.

-Our dedicated and experienced KU Cares team will be available to support you through your application, enrolment, your time at University and through to graduation.
-As well as a designated member of staff, the KU Cares team can advocate on your behalf throughout the University and within your local authority.
+Our dedicated and experienced KU Cares team will be able to support you throughout your student journey, from application and enrolment to graduation.
+As well as a designated member of staff, the KU Cares team will be your advocate at university and within your local authority.
 We also signpost students to other opportunities to earn money and enhance your CV.

 Here are some examples of how you can get involved at Kingston University:

-If you are working with a care leaver or care experienced young person, that is looking to make an application to University, or to Kingston specifically, and you would like some guidance around applications, student finance, etc. then please get in touch with us.
+If you are working with a care leaver or care experienced young person, and would like some guidance around applications, student finance, etc. then please get in touch with us.

 If you work for a local authority, virtual school or work with looked after children please note that we provide Higher Education training and events for looked after children, please contact us to find out more.